-- Was enrolled in school at some time during the school year, was not enrolled the following school year, but was expected to be in membership (i.e., was not reported as a dropout the year before). - Did not graduate from high school (graduates include students who received a GED without dropping out of school). - Did not complete a state- or district-approved educational program. - Did not meet any of the following exclusionary conditions: - o Transfer to another public school district, private school, or state- or district-approved educational program - o Temporary school-recognized absence due to suspension or illness; - o Death.
+- Was enrolled in school at some time during the school year, was not enrolled the following school year, but was expected to be in membership (i.e., was not reported as a dropout the year before). - Did not graduate from high school (graduates include students who received a GED without dropping out of school). - Did not complete a state- or district-approved educational program. - Did not meet any of the following exclusionary conditions: - o Transfer to another public school district, private school, or state- or district-approved educational program; - o Temporary school-recognized absence due to suspension or illness; - o Death.

-Dynamic Learning Maps Alternate Assessment (DLM-AA) is an assessment administered to students in Grades 3-8 and 11 with the most significant cognitive disabilities whose Individualized Education Programs (IEPs) indicate that participation in the state's general English language arts and mathematics assessments, even with accommodations, is not appropriate.
-The DLM-AA was developed through a consortium of states.
+Dynamic Learning Maps Alternate Assessment (DLM-AA) is an assessment administered to students who are in Grades $3-11^$ with the most significant cognitive disabilities whose IEPs indicate that participation in the state's general English language arts and mathematics assessments, even with accommodations, is not appropriate.
+The DLM-AA was developed by a consortium of states.